VOLUME 11, ISSUE 9

 IV cyclophosphamide therapy was well tolerated and associated with significant improvement in post-COVID ILD resistant to steroid therapy.
 Therefore, it can be used effectively in the treatment of severe progressive COVID-19-related ILD.
 However, these findings cannot be generalized due to small sample size.

-COVID-19, interstitial lung disease, IV cyclophosphamide, Sri Lanka
+Keywords: COVID-19, interstitial lung disease, IV cyclophosphamide, Sri Lanka

 [Download Full Paper] [Page 13-23]